project-march/ProjectMarch/README.md

 ## Framework
 All code is built on top of the Robot Operating System (ROS).
 More information about ROS can be found on https://www.ros.org/about-ros/.

+## Installation
+- To install required ROS enviroment, please follow the [Install ROS and tools](https://docs.projectmarch.nl/doc/getting_started/install_ros_and_tools.html) instructions.
+- To build and run the code, please follow the [Setup your workspace](https://docs.projectmarch.nl/doc/getting_started/setup_your_workspace.html) instructions.

 ## Documentation
 All documentation can be found at https://docs.projectmarch.nl